This article first appeared in The American Homeopath, vol 19.

 June 29th, 1998

 Harriet reported that a follow-up brain scan showed complete resolution of the hematoma.
 While there were some improvements in her speech and mobility, some problems remained: a left-sided hemiplegia and difficulty speaking.
-Now memory problems were becoming apparent, including some amnesia for events following the stroke.
+Now memory problems were becoming apparent, including some amnesia (Homeopathy for Amnesia) for events following the stroke.
 Eleanor continued to have a problem articulating her speech and some difficulty with comprehension.
 Harriet reported, “She seems to lose the sense of words and confuse numbers and dates.”
 Eleanor herself complained of feeling too hot all the time and still looked red-faced, bloated and dull.
 A red rash had appeared on her back that looked like sunburn.
 She was very sensitive to the slightest touch.

 We were beyond the critical phase.
 Arnica had done much for her recovery so far, but a deeper acting remedy could move the healing process further along.
 To truly cure we needed to look at the underlying condition that had given rise to the present pathology and address it.
 It was time to learn more about Eleanor, her health history and her susceptibilities.
 I also needed to assess whether the current symptom picture was only the result of the stroke, or part of her existing susceptibility and constitution.

 It turned out that she had a history of hypertension, obesity and always complained of being too hot.
 She craved carbohydrates.
 She loved coffee, pasta, oysters and alcoholic drinks.
 Harriet described her sister as often purple-faced.
 She had a bubbly personality, was energetic and outgoing socially.
 On more than one occasion she liked to drink a little too much wine, and was very “intense.”
 She was always worse in the morning on rising and was busy and talkative in the evening.
 She was single and had been a teacher but now she worked as an artist.